A VoicePrint Case Study

-Finding your voice is a challenge that everyone in a leadership or management role needs to meet.
+Finding your voice and making it count is a challenge that everyone needs to meet, especially if you are in a leadership or management role.

 NT found himself facing this challenge.